YellowJacketLinux/LFS/tlive-lfs.md

 The `mf` program is metafont and is used to generate TeX native fonts.
-In this day in age, generally vector fonts (Type 1, TrueType, OpenType) are used for new LaTeX projects and at least with LuaLaTeX, a barebones LFS install has what is needed to deal with those.
+In this day in age, generally vector fonts (Type 1, TrueType, OpenType) are used for new LaTeX projects and at least with LuaLaTeX, a bare-bones LFS install has what is needed to deal with those.
 However sometimes older LaTeX projects will want metafont available.

-The missing libraries after a barebones LFS install are:
+The missing libraries after a bare-bones LFS install are:

   * libSM.so.6
   * libICE.so.6